agentzero93/Vargo_lab_website/content/authors/admin/_index.md

 - icon: researchgate
   icon_pack: ai
   link: https://www.researchgate.net/profile/Alexander_Blumenfeld
+  # Link to a PDF of your resume/CV from the About widget.
+# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+- icon: cv
+  icon_pack: ai
+  link: files/ablumenfeld_cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""